MLbyML/MDcalendar/calendar_cleaned.md

 * Prepare simulated data three quality levels
 * ~~Prepare presentation to discuss with PAvel~~
 * ~~Figure out why you are unable to copy data into fileserver (uid=lalit) ~~

+### Monday, December 02, 2019
+* ~~Write a macro~~
+* Perform convolutions using pytorch
+* Prepare and save simulated data
+* Run the first analysis
+* Push to Github
+* Create a new branch for simulated data: GenSeg
+* Maybe write a post about it
+* Read up on differentiable IOU between masks and distribution
+* Make up a new branch for differentiable IOU
+* Read up on N2V SimSim (what could be the next step)
+* Start summarizing the data from JF
+* Start summarizing the data from KM, MB.
+Perform analyses
+* Start summarizing the paper1, paper2, paper3
+* Book hotel for QBI
+* Start looking at the biological data
+* Test your learned model on this data.
+* Clean up the code
+*